FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/c_st_fileTransferTracking/t_st_viewFileTransferInfo.md

 1. Select **Operations > File Tracking**.
     The *File Tracking* page is displayed.
 2. Click the MDN receipt icon for a specific transfer.
 An MDN receipt icon is displayed only when a receipt for the transfer is available in the system and the transfer was successful.
-To enable MDN receipts, see <a href="../../../c_st_setup/c_st_certificates/r_st_certificatestogenerate#SetupMenu_1217491348_1023232" class="MCXref xref">Certificates to generate during initial setup</a>.
+To enable MDN receipts, see [Certificates to generate during initial setup](../../../c_st_setup/c_st_certificates/r_st_certificatestogenerate#SetupMenu_1217491348_1023232).
     The *MDN Receipt* dialog box is displayed.
 You can either view the MDN receipt or click **Verify** to view the MDN signature and file integrity check results.
 Clicking **Close** returns you to the *File Tracking* page.

 <span id="View3"></span>